maitag/formula/README.md

 ## Todo

 - remove of unnecessary parentheses in string output
+- option for parsing in/out to reduce notation of number-params multiplication like: "2x + 3y"
 - cleaner algorithms for term-transformations
 - more ways to customize the simplification of terms
 - comparing terms for math-equality